LincolnUniLTL/AlmEZ/README.md

 Thanks are due to:

-* OCLC for pretty good [documentation about EZProxy authentication](http://www.oclc.org/support/services/ezproxy/documentation/usr.en.html)
+* OCLC for pretty good [documentation about EZproxy authentication](http://www.oclc.org/support/services/ezproxy/documentation/usr.en.html)
 * Ex Libris for providing Alma web services, moving them to REST, and for great responsive support

 Could not have pieced this solution together without being able to examine code generously shared on Github: